The Role of IEEE/ITU/OIF in Defining 100G Ethernet Standard

-Before entering into the topic of how they help standardize 100G transceivers and define 100G Ethernet standards, let's have a brief view of IEEE, ITU and OIF respectively.
+Before going into the topic of how they help standardize 100G transceivers and define 100G Ethernet standards, let's have a brief view of IEEE, ITU, and OIF respectively.

 ITU, originally the International Telegraph Union, is responsible for issues that concern information and communication technologies.
-As shown in the following figure, the ITU comprises three sectors (ITU-R, ITU-T and ITU-D) and each sector manages a different aspect of the matters handled by the Union.
+As shown in the following figure, the ITU comprises three sectors (ITU-R, ITU-T, and ITU-D).
+Each sector manages a different aspect of the matters handled by the Union.
 ITU was formed in 1865 and was one of the 15 specialized agencies of the United Nations.
 Its membership includes 193 member states and around 700 public and private sectors.

 ITU-R: ITU Telecommunication Radiocommunication Sector